 I love working on DIY signs for the house.
 I have a Silhouette cutting machine and it really makes it easy for me, but you can always find great stencils at the craft store if you don’t have a cutting machine.

-I decided I wanted to make a new Fall sign for the house.
-I made a scrapbook paper Fall sign last year and was really pleased with how it turned out.
-So I decided on making a new give thanks sign for this year, but adding a touch of glitter!
-Gotta LOVE some glitter, right??!
+I decided I wanted to make a new fall sign for the house that also worked for Thanksgiving.
+I made a scrapbook paper fall sign last year and was really pleased with how it turned out.

 Give Thanks Sign

 With most of my wood projects, I get a piece of wood at Lowes ($7.00) and have it cut into three perfect 12 x 12 pieces.
 With this project, I decided to sand and round out the edges first.
 Took about 10 minutes.

 Step 2 – Stain Wood

 Next, I stained the wood.
 I found the PERFECT stain color (you might be seeing a lot of projects using this now).
 I went over the wood twice with a sponge brush (you can also use rags).
 It really did dry within an hour as advertised on the label.